Migrate from Firecrawl to fastCRW in 10 Minutes — Drop-In Guide

 /v1/extractis single-URL, managed-cloud-only, and costs 5 credits.
 For batches, iterate/v1/scrapeor use/v1/crawl. - No

 /v1/agentand no/v1/deep-research.
-These are Firecrawl-Cloud-only. - No Fire-engine anti-bot. fastCRW recovers hard URLs with a chrome-stealth renderer fallback — that fallback is the disclosed cause of the worst-case p90 of 14157 ms in the benchmark below.
+These are Firecrawl-Cloud-only. - No Fire-engine anti-bot. fastCRW recovers hard URLs with a chrome-stealth renderer fallback in recall mode; in fast mode, fastCRW p90 is 4348ms — the lowest of the three tools tested.

 - Stateless.
 No persistent browser sessions.